-Permanent full-time or part-time employees not paid on a teacher salary schedule receive annual longevity payments after completing 10 years of qualifying state service.
+Permanent full-time or part-time employees not paid on a teacher, principal, or assistant principal salary schedule receive annual longevity payments after completing 10 years of qualifying state service.
 Longevity payments are made not later than the end of the month following the person’s anniversary date.
 The table below reflects the longevity rates.

 Longevity Rates - Non-Teaching Personnel